aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### dragToHide {#dragToHide--}

-Indicates whether the specified field can be dragged to the hide position.
+Indicates whether the specified field can be dragged to the hide region.
 The default value is true.

 ```javascript
 dragToHide : boolean;